DarkMatterCore/nxdumptool/README.md

 * Manual game card certificate dump.
 * Free SD card space checks in place.
 * File splitting support for all operations, using 2 GiB parts.
-* Game card Title ID and Control.nacp retrieval support using NCM and NS services.
+* Game card metadata retrieval using NCM and NS services.
 * Dump speed, ETA calculation and progress bar.

 Thanks to